 Make Windows 10 Pro Or Enterprise Accept Long File Path

-Windows 10 Pro Or Enterprise come with a feature to enable long file path from Group Policy Editor.
-To make this functional you will need
+Windows 10 Pro Or Enterprise comes with a feature to enable long file path from Group Policy Editor.
+To make this function you will need

 - Open the Group Policy Editor by going to the Start menu and typing in gpedit